joshaven/string_score/README.md

 * Independent - Doesn't require any other JavaScript - should work with any framework.
 * Tested - Not everyone writes tests (silly people).
 Testing using Qunit
 * Proper - Passes jslint as well as meets the coding practices and principles of opinionated developers :-)
+* Fuzzyable - Optional paramater for fuzzyness (allows mismatched info to still score the string)

 # Overview
 This is production ready JavaScript which will score one string against another.